Polynomial Universes in Homotopy Type Theory: Polynomial Functors in HoTT

 In order to understand the higher-dimensional identities and coherences of type formers in natural models, we now change our setting from the \emph{extensional} type-theoretic language of 1-topoi such as $\mathbf{Set}^{\mathcal{C}^{\textnormal{op}}}$ to the \emph{intensional} type-theoretic language of $\infty$-topoi, which is a form of HoTT \cite{shulman2019}.
 All the constructions on natural models we considered previously carry over to this setting---mutatis mutandis---by replacing the category of presheaves $\mathbf{Set}^{\mathcal{C}^{\textnormal{op}}}$ with the $\infty$-category of presheaves $\infty\mathbf{Grpd}^{\mathcal{C}^{\textnormal{op}}}$.\footnote{Since essentially all of the categorical structures considered henceforth in this paper shall be infinite dimensional, we shall generally omit the prefix ``$\infty$'' from our descriptions of these structures.
 Hence hereafter ``category'' means $\infty$-category, ``functor'' means $\infty$-functor, ``limit'' means homotopy limit, and so on, unless otherwise specified.}

 Working internally in the language of $\infty\mathbf{Grpd}^{\mathcal{C}^{\textnormal{op}}}$, let $\texttt{Type}$ denote the \emph{type} of types \footnote{Technically, we assume an infinite hierarchy of stratified type universes in order to avoid inconsistency.
 However, for the purpose of high-level explanation, we shall generally omit universe levels and speak generically of the ``type'' of all types and similarly the category of all such, even though, strictly speaking, neither of these exist.} and let $\mathbf{Type}$ be the \emph{category} of types and functions between them.
 For any type $A$, let $y^A$ denote the corresponding co-representable functor $\mathbf{Type} \to \mathbf{Type}$ that maps a type $y$ to the function type \texttt{A → y}.
 A \emph{polynomial endofunctor} $P : \mathbf{Type} \to \mathbf{Type}$ is an endofunctor on $\mathbf{Type}$ equivalent to a sum of such co-representables for some type $A$ and a family of types $B[x]$ indexed by $x : A$.
-The data of a polynomial functor is thus uniquely determined by the choice of $A$ and $B$.
-Hence we may represent the \emph{type} of such functors as that of pairs $(A , B)$ of this form.
+The data of a polynomial functor is thus uniquely determined by the choice of $A$ and $B$. \footnote{A similar treatment to ours of universes via polynomial functors, there referred to as ``containers,'' is given in \cite{MonadicContainers}, including the treatment of $\Sigma$ types via monadic structure.
+In our case, we leverage some additional properties of the category of polynomial enfodunctors, such as the Vertical-Cartesian factorization system in particular, to additionally characterize $\Pi$ types in terms of distributive laws.} Hence we may represent the \emph{type} of such functors as that of pairs $(A , B)$ of this form.
 In Agda, this type can be expressed as follows:

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{Poly }\OtherTok{:} \OtherTok{(}\NormalTok{ℓ κ }\OtherTok{:}\NormalTok{ Level}\OtherTok{)} \OtherTok{→}\NormalTok{ Type }\OtherTok{((}\NormalTok{lsuc ℓ}\OtherTok{)}\NormalTok{ ⊔ }\OtherTok{(}\NormalTok{lsuc κ}\OtherTok{))} \NormalTok{Poly ℓ κ }\OtherTok{=}\NormalTok{ Σ }\OtherTok{(}\NormalTok{Type ℓ}\OtherTok{)} \OtherTok{(λ}\NormalTok{ A }\OtherTok{→}\NormalTok{ A }\OtherTok{→}\NormalTok{ Type κ}\OtherTok{)} \end{Highlighting} \end{Shaded}